Flare-throwing killers' sentences cut

 Upholding their appeals at the Court of Appeal, Lord Chief Justice Lord Burnett said they wanted to "wake" Mr Meshi, who was asleep in his car, to see him "cough and splutter" and had not foreseen the consequences.

-Mr Meshi had driven to Pincey Mead from his home in Manchester on 26 February in order to see his children from a previous relationship and planned to sleep in his car overnight.
+Mr Meshi had driven to Pincey Mead from his home in Glossop, Derbyshire, on 26 February in order to see his children from a previous relationship and planned to sleep in his car overnight.

 The younger male, who cannot be named, had earlier taken Mr Meshi's phone and car keys from his vehicle before returning later with Hobbs.
 As Mr Meshi slept Hobbs threw the flare into the car.